openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 ```
 **Do not forget to include a license on the top of each file!** For demonstration purposes, it has been skipped in the snippets above.

-To see changes taking effect, rebuild the project (CMake's install step should be good enough <!-- Add link to BUILDING.md section -->) and run your solution:
+To see changes taking effect, rebuild the project (CMake's install step should be good enough <!-- TODO: Add link to BUILDING.md section -->) and run your solution:
 ```python
 import openvino.helpers as ov_helpers